 Make Use of the Google Display Network

 In addition to making use of social media marketing and SEO to drive traffic to your site, you can utilise free traffic from niche websites through the Google display network.
-This allows you to retarget those that didn’t convert to increase sales as well as displaying new products for customers.
+This allows you to retarget those that didn’t convert to increase sales as well as display new products for customers.

 Fraud Management